 Packing looks simple until you start.
 Sorting every room, finding the right supplies, protecting fragile items, and labeling boxes correctly can take much longer than people expect.
 Small items often take the most time, and heavy or awkward items require careful handling.

 When packing is rushed, boxes may be under-filled, over-filled, or not labeled clearly.
 This can lead to broken items and a stressful unpacking experience.
 If you want more control with less work, you can ask movers about partial packing options.
-This lets you pack certain items yourself while leaving the heavier or more fragile pieces to trained professionals.
+This lets you pack certain items yourself while leaving heavier or fragile pieces to long distance movers.

 Mistake 4: Believing Movers Cannot Handle Fragile or Special Items